Characteristic classes of flags of foliations and Lie algebra cohomology: Notations and recollections

 \subsection{Weyl superalgebra}

 In this section we recall a standard construction from homological algebra.
-The Weyl Lie superalgebra described below is acyclic, but has a standard filtration such that the corresponding spectral sequence coincides in some cases with the one coming from the universal bundle over the classifying space.
-One can define characteristic classes of fibrations using a filtered map from a Weyl superalgebra.
+The Weyl superalgebra described below is acyclic, but it has a standard filtration such that the corresponding spectral sequence coincides in some cases with the one coming from the universal bundle over the classifying space.
+It is possible to define characteristic classes of fibrations using a filtered map from a Weyl superalgebra.
 The details of this construction may be found, for example, in~\cite{Fuks::Lie::cohomology,Khor::Wn_g}.

-Let $\g$ be a given Lie algebra.
-Consider the differential-graded Lie superalgebra $\gtg$.
-Both odd and even parts of this algebra are isomorphic to $\g$.
-The commutator on the even part $\g$ coincides with the commutator in the initial Lie algebra $\g$, the restriction of the commutator on the odd part is zero and the remaining commutators $\g\otimes \g[1] \rightarrow \g[1]$ are prescribed by the adjoint action of $\g$ on itself.
-This algebra is $\mathbb{Z}$-graded: even part differs from zero in degree $0$, odd part differs from zero only in degree $-1$.
-The differential is the identity map $Id:\g[1]\rightarrow \g$:
+Let $\g$ be a Lie algebra.
+Consider a $\Z$-graded Lie superalgebra that is a semi-direct product of the Lie algebra $\g$ (placed in degree $0$) and its adjoint representation (placed in degree $-1$).
+Define a differential on this semi-direct product which maps identically one copy of $\g[1]$ to another copy of $\g$.
+We denote this algebra by $\gtg$.

-The Chevalley-Eilenberg complex $C^{\udot}(\gtg)$ of this Lie super-algebra is called {\it the Weyl superalgebra of $\g$} and is denoted by $\W^{\udot}(\g)$.
-The Weyl algebra $\W^{\udot}(\g)$ is acyclic because the initial Lie algebra $\gtg$ has no cohomology at all.
-However, this complex $\W^{\udot}(\g)$ is interested as a filtered complex.
-Indeed, consider the Hochschild-Serre filtration associated with the embedding of the initial Lie algebra $\g$ into $\gtg$.
+The Chevalley-Eilenberg complex $C^{\udot}(\gtg)$ of this Lie super-algebra is called {\it the Weyl (super)algebra of $\g$} and is denoted by $\W^{\udot}(\g)$.
+The Weyl algebra $\W^{\udot}(\g)$ is acyclic since the complex \rf{eq::g_to_g} has vanishing cohomology.
+However, this complex $\W^{\udot}(\g)$ is a filtered complex and the corresponding spectral sequence is of particular interest.
+Indeed, consider the Hochschild-Serre filtration associated with the embedding of the original Lie algebra $\g$ into $\gtg$.
 We call this filtration {\it standard} and denote it by $F^{\udot}\W^{\udot}(\g)$.
 In particular, we have the following isomorphisms for the associated graded terms:

-I.e. for even numbers the associated graded complex coincides with the Chevalley-Eilenberg complex of the initial Lie algebra $\g$ with coefficients in the symmetric power of the coadjoint representation.
-The associated graded complexes for odd numbers of filtration are empty.
+That is for even numbers the associated graded complex coincides with the Chevalley-Eilenberg complex of the original Lie algebra $\g$ with coefficients in the symmetric power of the coadjoint representation.
+The associated graded complexes for odd numbers of the filtration are empty.